 This should be self-explanatory.
 Your design should bring value to the customer, be visually pleasing, and complement your product.
 We have some great examples for you below.

 You’ve probably seen the often-referenced statistic that if sites don’t load within three seconds (or so), consumers will take their business elsewhere.
 While it remains a relevant metric — Google recently started factoring in page speed as part of their site ranking analysis — speed alone isn’t enough to deliver great UX.

-Here’s why: According to recent survey data, while 20 percent of users ranked slow load times as their biggest site frustration, 24 percent pointed to overall page unreliability, which includes page elements randomly moving or not displaying properly along with 404 errors and broken links.
-Fifteen percent, meanwhile, pointed to pop-up ads and 13 percent said advertisements negatively impacted their experience.
+Here’s why: according to recent survey data, while 20% of users ranked slow load times as their biggest site frustration, 24% pointed to overall page unreliability, which includes page elements randomly moving or not displaying properly along with 404 errors and broken links.
+15%, meanwhile, pointed to pop-up ads and 13% said advertisements negatively impacted their experience.

 For business owners, the implication is clear: While page speed helps get users onto your site, it’s not enough to keep them.
 If pages don’t load properly, navigation is difficult or ads are overwhelming, any goodwill you’ve built up from quick loading times vanishes almost instantly.

 Combined with rapidly-changing consumer behavior — such as the move to mobile-first connections and the desire for seamless customer service across multiple channels — the experience becomes the defining factor in site success.

 Put simply?
 If you want to make more sales and increase customer loyalty, you need a strong UX strategy.